 Frequently asked questions about Shopify website speed test.

-How can I test the speed from my website?
+How can I test the page speed?

 There are some free tools from Google which are suitable to test the speed of your website.
 Shopify customers can also take a closer look at the Shopify speed report.